kgroveshok/z80-homebrew/WORD-LIST.md

  RND8 (  -- n ) Generate a random 8bit number and push to stack | DONE

+ BYID ( u -- s )   Get the name of the file in the current BANK using the file ID u | TODO

+ BYNAME ( s -- u )   Get the file ID in the current BANK of the file named s | TODO

  DIR ( u -- lab id ... c t )   Using bank number u push directory entries from persistent storage as w with count u  | DONE

- SAVE  ( w u -- )    Save user word memory to file name w on bank u
+ SAVE  ( w u -- )    Save user word memory to file name w on bank u | TODO

- LOAD ( w u -- )    Load user word memory from file name w on bank u
+ LOAD ( w u -- )    Load user word memory from file name w on bank u | TODO

- BSAVE  ( w u a s -- )    Save binary file to file name w on bank u starting at address a for s bytes
+ BSAVE  ( w u a s -- )    Save binary file to file name w on bank u starting at address a for s bytes | TODO

- BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u
+ BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u | TODO

  SEO ( u1 u2 -- ) Send byte u1 to Serial EEPROM device at address u2 | DONE